-EPAS 2024 Edition reference: Volume II, Chapter 2.1.2, MST.0033 - Language proficiency requirements - share best practices to identify areas for improvement for the uniform & harmonised language proficiency implementation
+EPAS (2023-2025) reference: Volume II, MST.0033 - Language proficiency requirements - share best practices, to identify areas for improvement for the uniform and harmonised language proficiency requirements implementation.

 The decision to address language proficiency requirements (LPRs) for pilots and air traffic controllers was first made by the 32nd Session of the ICAO Assembly in which the lack of proficiency in English was identified as a contributing factor to fatal accidents.
 The intent is to improve the level of language proficiency in aviation worldwide and reduce the communication breakdowns caused by a lack of language skills.